 - Alumni & Donors

 Lectures are one of the great educational traditions of Sciences Po.
 Lectures are for large groups and are almost always given in one of the institution's large amphitheatres.
-Delivered by a professor, it is an invitation to relflection and further reading.
+Delivered by a professor, it is an invitation to reflection and further reading.
 The class gathers once a week over a twelve-week period, and is always linked to a methodology tutorial.
-Evaulation is a final exam.
+Evaulation may be a final exam.

-The seminar meets every week in groups of around sixty students.
 It is often a more specialised class and is given by an area specialist who aims to develop the questions and themes integral to the discipline, while also emphasising diverse methodology.
-The class is divided into two parts, a session reserved for discussion between students and professors, which is often led by the professor's assistant.
-The course is evaluated by questions on the course reading and one or more written exercises completed at home.
+The class is divided into two parts, a session reserved for discussion between students and the professor.
+The course may be evaluated by questions on the course reading and one or more written exercises completed at home.

-An elective class aims to explore precise questions on a given subject.
 Like the other types of class, it involves 12 two-hour sessions and meets once a week.
-The elective class is often based on a list of set texts assembled in a booklet that the student must acquire at the beginning of the semester.
 It is in small groups of around twenty students and requires a great deal of participation.
 Students are asked to complete exercises in class and at home, which will make up the final grade.